 Backup only the important files

-- How to send the file on another computer (in the script or manually)
+- How to send the file to another computer (in the script or manually).

 Before starting to create the script, you have to identify the files you need to save.